NewbieOubie2017/Computer-Science-Python-term-Self-Quiz-Program-using-Pygame/README.md

 # Computer-Science-Python-term-Self-Quiz-Program-using-Pygame
 Press any letter a-z except q (quit) and a definition pops up.
 Then press again and the CS term appears.
 Press again to start with a new randomly selected definition/term.
+I developed this for a Computer Science / Python class for 10 16 year olds but find it helps me to review concepts/terms.
+Please feel free to add to it or submit suggestions for improvement.
+Thank you so very much!